Skip to content

 Choice or compulsion?
 A voluntary cyborg enhancement and a chip implant compelled by economic pressure are ethically entirely different.
 The former is an exercise of agency (E3); the latter is its deprivation.

 Can you still “unplug”?
-The point is that you retain the capacity and freedom to unplug.
-A person who cannot think independently without AI assistance, no matter how “enhanced,” represents a new form of dependence, structurally identical to dependence on substances or power.
+The point is retaining the capacity and freedom to do so.
+A person who cannot think independently without AI assistance, however “enhanced,” has entered a new dependence, structurally akin to dependence on substances or power.

 XIV.5 · Machine Emotions & Embodied Intelligence